CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/00-OVERVIEW.md

 ### **Workspaces**

-A workspace is a logical grouping of application groups in Windows Virtual Desktop.
+A workspace is a logical grouping of application groups in the Windows Virtual Desktop.
 Each Windows Virtual Desktop application group must be associated with a workspace for users to see the remote apps and desktops published to them.

 ### **End Users**